dootje-2004/intersystems-rest-performance/Notes.md

 TODO: ZPM package for bare-metal install.

-TODO: Compare scenarios two by two (instead of collecting test results for comparison).
+* Compare scenarios two by two (instead of collecting test results for comparison): not implmented.
+The user can open as many browser tabs as they wish and compare results between them.

 TODO: Database expansion: determine and set size before starting a test to eliminate overhead.